DellGEOS/HybridJumpstart/modules/module_2/1_Introducing_AzSHCI.md

-Hybrid Cloud Workshop - Module 2:1 - Introducing Azure Stack HCI
+Module 2 - Scenario 1 - Introducing Azure Stack HCI
 ==============
-In the first section of this module, you'll learn more about Azure Stack HCI; the new, purpose-built hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads in a hybrid environment, that combines on-premises infrastructure with Azure cloud services.
+In the first scenario of this module, you'll learn more about Azure Stack HCI; the new, purpose-built hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads in a hybrid environment, that combines on-premises infrastructure with Azure cloud services.

 Sit back, relax, and enjoy this short video discussing the hybrid landscape, and the key Dell and Microsoft building blocks of the hybrid solution portfolio.

 ![Video Placeholder](/media/VideoPlaceholder.png "Video Placeholder")

-Next Steps
+Next steps
 -----------
 With a solid understanding of Azure Stack HCI under your belt, you can now start with a deployment of your first Azure Stack HCI cluster.
-Head on over to [**module 2.2 to get started**](/modules/module_2/2_Deploy_AzSHCI.md).
+Head on over to [**Scenario 2 to get started**](/modules/module_2/2_Deploy_AzSHCI.md).

 Raising issues
 -----------